Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

-We incorporated the formalisms of period integrals and automorphic forms/ representations of $GL(3)$ to investigate various intrinsic aspects of the moment we were interested in.
-The former lies outside the traditional domain of analytic number theory, while the latter remains rather recent to the field, with much of the research in this direction building upon the $GL(3)$ Voronoi formula developed in a series of works \cite{MS06, GL06, GL08, MS11, IT13, Li14, Co21}.
-Our works belong to the recent framework \textbf{`Period Reciprocity'} in which only a handful of other instances are known, see \cite{MV10, Bl12a, Ne20+, Nu20+, Za20+, Za21, JN21+, Mi21+}.
-We refer the readers to \cite{Kw23} (Section 3-4) and Jana-Nunes \cite{JN21+} for more in-depth discussions regarding the implementations and technical features of this framework.
+This line of works belong to the recent framework \emph{Period Reciprocity}, for which only a handful of other instances are known: \cite{MV10, Bl12a, Ne20+, Nu20+, Za20+, Za21, JN21+, Mi21+}.
+The tools involved lie largely outside the traditional realm of analytic number theory, and they streamline the intricate chains of analytic-arithmetic transformations prevalent in the literature.
+We refer the reader to \cite[Sections 3-4]{Kw23}, \cite[Section 1]{Kw25} and \cite{JN21+} for more in-depth discussions of the implementations and technical features of this framework.

-In this article, we shall provide a new proof of the spectral inversion of Motohashi's identity (\ref{basicmoto}) using the period reciprocity of $GL(3)$ in the form of \cite{Kw23} which enables us to gain different perspectives of the Motohashi phenomena and to surmount some of the technical difficulties encountered in previous approaches.
-Furthermore, we wish to illustrate ways to harness fuller advantages of the formalisms mentioned in the preceeding paragraph, elucidate their rich connections to the Moment Conjectures of \cite{CFKRS05}, and streamline the intricate sequence of analytic-arithmetic transformations found in the existing literature.